Bulgarian Air Force: Destruction and survival under the peace treaty (1919–1936)

-Bulgaria started acquiring German, Czechoslovak and Polish airplanes.

 In 1934 the Aviation Regiment was renamed His Majesty's Air Troops, comprising a headquarters, with two army orlyaks (based at Bozhurishte and Plovdiv airfields), a training orlyak (in Plovdiv), a maritime yato (at NAS Chaika, Varna) and additional operational support units.
 Colonel Ivan Mikhailov was appointed the first chief of the air force with Lieutenant-Colonel Georgi Vasilev appointed as his Deputy.

+In late 1930s Bulgaria started acquiring Polish and German aircraft.

 Years of Rebirth (1937–1939)

+In 1936 Bulgaria ordered 14 PZL P.24B fighters and 12 PZL.43 light bombers from Poland, which due to the Spanish Civil War could not be delivered by sea and were instead shipped delayed by rail.
+The first aircraft entered service in the summer of 1937.
+The reestablished air force was satisfied with the performance of new planes and in 1938, a second order was placed for 42 PZL.43A light bombers and 12 PZL P.24F fighters, which differed from the earlier versions in having more powerful engines, stronger armament and other improvements.

-The first combat aircraft that entered service in the reestablished air force in 1937 were 12 Arado Ar 65 fighters, 12 Heinkel He 51 fighters, 12 Dornier Do 11 bombers and 12 Heinkel He 45B reconnaissance aircraft.
-These machines were donated personally to Boris III by Hermann Göring.
+Before the arrival of Polish aircraft, the first combat aircraft that entered Bulgarian service in 1937 were 12 Arado Ar 65 fighters, 12 Heinkel He 51 fighters, 12 Dornier Do 11 bombers and 12 Heinkel He 45B reconnaissance aircraft.
+These machines were donated personally to Tsar Boris III by Hermann Göring.

 In 1937, during the traditional military parade of St. George's Day (National Day of Bravery and of the patron-saint of the Bulgarian Armed Forces), military aircraft officially debuted as a part of the armed forces after a nearly two-decade hiatus.
 A month later Boris III himself presented the Bulgarian air regiments with their new combat flags at an official ceremony at Vrazhdebna Airfield.

-In 1937 14 PZL P.24B fighters and 12 PZL.43A light bombers were ordered from Poland, with deliveries starting later that year, while in 1938, orders were placed for 42 more PZL.43B light bombers and 12 PZL.24F fighters, which differed from the earlier aircraft in having more powerful engines.

 When the Third Reich occupied Czechoslovakia in 1938, the Czechoslovak air force was broken up.
-Bulgaria used the opportunity to acquire large numbers of relatively modern ex-Czech aircraft from the Germans at a bargain price.
-Bulgaria purchased 78 Avia B-534 biplane fighters, 32 Avia B.71 bombers (a license version of the Soviet SB bomber), 12 Bloch MB.200 bombers, 62 Letov Š-328 reconnaissance aircraft and 28 Avia Bs.122 trainers.
-Deliveries of the second batch of Polish orders started in early 1939, with 33 PZL.43Bs and 8 PZL.11Fs delivered before the German invasion of Poland stopped deliveries (although two more PZL.43Bs were delivered by the Germans later).
+Bulgaria used the opportunity to acquire large numbers of ex-Czechoslovak aircraft from the Germans at a bargain price.
+Bulgaria purchased 78 Avia B-534 biplane fighters, 32 Avia B-71 twin-engine bombers (a license version of the Soviet SB bomber), 12 Bloch MB.200 twin-engine bombers, 62 Letov Š-328 reconnaissance aircraft and 28 Avia Bs.122 trainers.
+Deliveries of the second batch of Polish orders started in early 1939, with 33 PZL.43A light bombers and 8 PZL P.24F fighters delivered before the German-Soviet Invasion of Poland stopped deliveries (although two more PZL.43A were delivered by the Germans later).
 In less than 3 years the Air Force inventory had grown up to 478 aircraft of which 135 were of Bulgarian construction.

+In the years 1938-1939, according to the design and with the support of the Polish PZL, a modern DSF factory was built in Lovech, where new PZL P.24J fighters were to be built under license.
+However, these plans were thwarted by the outbreak of World War II and the factory produced mainly training planes, including the most-produced Bulgarian aircraft, the Laz-7.